HouseRulesDLP/OSE/characters/Character_Creation.md

 The species listed in these rules do not have Ability Score Modifiers.

 ## Choose or Roll a Background Skill
-As per the Secondary Skills optional rule in OSE advanced (pg 25).
+Instead of using the Secondary Skills optional rule in OSE Advanced (pg 25), we will be using the [Background](characters/Backgrounds.md) house rules.

 ## Choose a Class
 Select one of the available classes, keeping in mind the minimum ability score requirements for each class.